-Getting in the water is a great way to build up leg strength while recovering from plantar fasciitisI see a lot patients who have plantar fasciitis.
-In fact, it's one of the most common complaints sending patients into my Houston podiatry practice.
+We see lots of patients who have plantar fasciitis.
+In fact, it's one of the most common complaints sending patients into our Houston podiatry practice.
 Basically, this is a condition that affects your plantar fascia.
 (That's a long, connective band of tissue in your foot.)
 With plantar fasciitis, the band becomes inflamed, causing you to experience heel pain.
 And that heel pain usually follows a pretty familiar pattern.

 Plantar Fasciitis: Heel Pain and Other Symptoms

-As I said, plantar fasciitis causes heel pain.
+As we said, plantar fasciitis causes heel pain.
 At first, the heel pain isn't constant.
 Instead, it's usually worst when you wake up in the morning.
 Right after you get out of bed.

 In the early stages, the pain usually improves throughout your day.
 But, without treatment?
 The heel pain will go from intermittent to chronic.
-And that's when you'll really need my help.
+And that's when you'll really need some help.

 Now, a side note on symptoms.
 Most people experience pain in their heels with plantar fasciitis.
 But some people also develop arch pain.
-So if you notice sharp discomfort in your foot arch, you may also want to try the heel exercise I'm about to suggest.
-And you'll want to follow my guidelines on exercise, if you don't want your problems getting worse.
+So if you notice sharp discomfort in your foot arch, you may also want to try the heel pain relief exercises we're about to suggest.
+And you'll want to follow our guidelines on exercise, if you don't want your problems getting worse.

 This condition is a common problem for runners.
 And as we all know, runners need to run.
-So I'm not surprised that most of my heel pain patients share one big concern.
+It's also a common concern for dancers, especially when they change from pointe shoes to flats.
+So it's not surprising that many of our heel pain patients share one big concern.
 When can I work out again?

 Sounds complicated?
 It's actually pretty simple.
 But if you're now sure what to do, one great place to start that new routine is in the pool!

-Water Workouts are the Perfect Heel Exercise for Pain Relief
+Water Workouts are the Perfect Place for Heel Pain Relief Exercises

 Swimming is a great activity when you have plantar fasciitis.
 And that’s because of how this condition typically gets started: as an overuse injury.
 Most often, you irritate your plantar fascia by overdoing it on load-bearing activities like long runs.
 That's because training in the exact same way hits all the same muscles, never giving them a chance to rest and recover.
 (We can prevent this with rest days and cross training, by the way.)